signalogic/Hypersignal/README.md

   ftp://ftp.signalogic.com/documentation/Hypersignal/

-For issues or questions about the download, please click on Issues above and post your questions.
+For problems or questions about the download such as missing files, please click on Issues above and post an issue description.
 If needed, you can send e-mail to Signalogic at info at signalogic dot com.